kazmath/battlechronicle-importer/README.md

 ### Step 2

-Ensure the page is in english, since the data will also be localized if you don't do that, breaking the compatibility with the `.GOOD` format.
+Ensure the page is in english, since the data will also be localized if you don't do that, breaking the compatibility with the `.good` format.

 ![Step 2](doc/step2.png)